 This section describes how to get data into Vision 42.
 Under the input tab you can do this manually:

 Automatic input can be configured under the IO tab, by administrators.
 The standard URL syntax is used to describe input locations.
-A readable password or other secret can be avoided by filling in the dedicated secret field.
-Errors will be indicated by a clickable exclamation mark.
+A password or other secret goes into the dedicated secret field.
+Transient errors will be indicated by a clickable exclamation mark.
 They will be cleared automatically, once solved.

 A network protocol method can either push or pull data.
 Let's have a closer look at both.
 Live examples can be found in the demo app.